bergwerk/bwrk_onepage/README.md

 # Onepage Extension
-TYPO3 Onepage-Extension which allows you to use subpages as onepage layout.
+TYPO3 Onepage-Extension which allows you to use subpages as onepage layout

 ## Installation & Configuration
 1. Install the extension